prempreetbrar/Lights-Out/README.md

 - I rarely use arrow functions; I want to be as explicit as I can when possible, and only use arrow functions for callbacks.
 In a class component, I would use an arrow function so I don't have to explicitly bind ```this```, but this is not a concern in a functional component.
 - The algorithm for determining if a board is solvable is a brute force method (it solves the entire game itself before showing the board to you).
 I tried using a more generalized method but these involved [a lot of linear algebra](https://ida.mtholyoke.edu/bitstream/handle/10166/693/375.pdf?sequence=1&isAllowed=y) (which I love but wasn't wanting to code at this moment :D).
 My focus was on learning React, rather than getting sidetracked on the best algorithm to use in the game.
 - The game itself uses HTML tables; this is a 1990s approach to formatting a webpage, but I stuck with it because my primary focus was on the interaction between the components, NOT on HTML and CSS.
 - A lot of the CSS is taken from a tutorial; without this CSS I would have had a grey and white square (which wouldn't have been as appealing!).
-This was primarily to improve my React skills.
+The focus of this project was to improve my React skills.